- Future Students

 Friends of EWU

-Women's and Gender StudiesWomen's and Gender Studies enables students to analyze and explore women’s roles, contributions, history, and experiences and to critically examine gender structures in societies and cultures in the U.S. and the world.
+Women's and Gender StudiesWomen's and Gender Studies offers students an interdisciplinary examination of women's roles, contributions, history, and experiences, as well as a critical study of gender structures in societies and cultures in the U.S. and the world.

 Cheney, WA 99004